Sharing is caring!

 - Cricut cutting machine– always check prices between Cricut.com and Amazon (click links to compare!)

-Cricut Gift Ideas: Personalized Tile Tutorial
+Personalized Cricut Tile Tutorial

-1. The first thing is cutting out a design with vinyl or buying a decal.
-Once it’s cut, weed it.
 Pull the vinyl up so that the wording is left.
 Pull up (weed out) the little parts inside the letters with a weeding tool.
 Lay transfer paper on top of words and use a Cricut Scraper or credit card to adhere vinyl to transfer paper.

-4. Flip up and pull the white paper off the back of the vinyl.
+Flip up and pull the white paper off the back of the vinyl.

-7. Do the same thing with all other vinyl strips.
+Do the same thing with all other vinyl strips.
 I line it up by putting a ruler against an object on the side to make letters straight.
 Tape it down and repeat!

 Make sure to watch my video tutorial if you’d like to learn how to make a split letter monogram in Cricut Design Space.